Public Lambastes Donald Trump Who Is Accused Of Rape And Sexual Assault For Hypocrisy

 Franken and other SNL writers were being interviewed by New York Magazine when they discussed plot ideas for a sketch about then-60 Minutes host Andy Rooney finding a bottle of pills in his desk drawer.

-During the interview, Franken says: ”And, I give the pills to Lesley Stahl.
+During the interview, Franken says, ”And, I give the pills to Lesley Stahl.
 Then, when Lesley’s passed out, I take her to the closet and rape her.”

-Late Thursday night, Trump tweeted: “And to think that just last week he was lecturing anyone who would listen about sexual harassment and respect for women.
+Late Thursday night, Trump tweeted, “And to think that just last week he was lecturing anyone who would listen about sexual harassment and respect for women.
 Lesley Stahl tape?”

 But social media users were quick to point out the president’s hypocrisy, not only regarding his relative silence on allegations of sexual misconduct against fellow Republican and conservative allies but also because of Trump’s handling of the claims that have been leveled against him.